69% off + 3 Months Free | NordVPN

 In his roundup of the best VPNs at Gizmodo, Andrew Couts called NordVPN “fast and easy to use,” citing accessibility and affordability as reasons to subscribe.
 Though it’s almost always marked down from its $287 list price, the 2-year plan is nonetheless the cheapest option to get started with the service and continue using it long-term.

-In honor of Easter though, it’s not only 68% off right now, bringing your total to just $89 for 730 days, but it also comes with an extra 1-month or 1-year extension, randomly applied by the Nordic gods at checkout for new customers.
+In honor of my return to Kinja Deals, it’s not only 69% off right now, bringing your total to just $99 for 730 days, but it also comes with an extra 3-month extension.

 Couts says in his abbreviated review: